dhruvpathak1/stock_market_project/README.md

 # Android App (apk):

 The project has a LogIn / SignUp with the database connected to Firebase.
 It also has a FORGOT PASSWORD feature that sends an email to reset passoword to the registered email.
-There are 5 sections in the project.
+There are 5 sections in the project a user can interact with after logging in.
+These sections are as follows:

 #### 1. Home:
 It has a dropdown menu that has different sectors like Banks, Sports etc. The goal is to group stocks for users based on their INTERESTS.